 Easy Everyday Sourdough Bread Instructions

-Here is the recipe and method written as shown by Elly in her video.
-She bakes this loaf in a ceramic casserole pot, roaster, dutch oven or bread pan inside a large roaster.
+Elly bakes her sour dough bread in a ceramic casserole pot, roaster, dutch oven or bread pan inside a large roaster.
 As long as your baking vessel has a well-fitting lid and is oven safe – you can use it.

 1. Mix salt, flour, and any other dry ingredients well.
 Add water and starter (you can premix these too if you like) and mix again until everything is well incorporated.

 2. Test for hydration.
 You want a nice soft dough but not sloppy!
 Cover the bowl with a plate and leave to rest for 30-60 minutes.